zer2/Fantasy-Basketball--in-progress-/readme.md

 Any situation-agnostic value quantification system is subptimal, since a truly optimal strategy would adapt to the circumstances of the draft/auction.

 In the paper, I outline a methodology called H-scoring that dynamically chooses players based on the drafting situation.
 It performs significantly better than going straight off G-score and Z-score.
-However, it is far from perfect, particularly because it does not fully understand how to incorporate punting.
+However, it is far from perfect, particularly because it does not fully understand the consequences of punting.
 There is a lot of room for improvement and I hope that I, or someone else, can make a better version in the future!